 "It's the first of May, first of May, outdoor fucking starts today..."

 - Another one on "Sticking it to myself":

 "I'm trying to figure something, makes me feel, like I'd do anything it takes to be a fucking winner now!"

-- And, in a Real Life example, Townshend telling Abbie Hoffman to "get off my fucking stage" when the latter interrupted their set at Woodstock to bitch about John Sinclair's imprisonment for marijuana possession.
+- And, in a Real Life example, Townshend telling Abbie Hoffman to "fuck off my fucking stage" when the latter interrupted their set at Woodstock to bitch about John Sinclair's imprisonment for marijuana possession.

 Makes me wanna scream

 - Nightwish does this in their song "Master Passion Greed".
 The swearing in other songs is limited to a "bastard" here and there.
 However, in "Master Passion Greed", it's "I fuck up everything but let me explain" in the second verse.
 However, Bassist/Vocalist Marco Hietala drops the f-bomb frequently during live performances (in both English and Finnish)

 - New Zealand group Six 60 has a few instances of swearing particularly in their second self-titled album.
 On the song White Lines, it uttered as:

 It's right, it's wrong, do this every single time Oh fuck it, it's on, I just wanna touch the sky